Skip to main content

 If you send a few messages per day and want simplicity, a flat subscription is fine.
 BYOK is for people who have outgrown that model.

 Need strong coding output?
-Route to Claude using your Anthropic key.
+Route to Claude.
 Need broad general knowledge?
-Route to GPT-4 with your OpenAI key.
+Route to GPT-4.
 Need deep Google Workspace integration?
-Use your Gemini key.
+Use Gemini.
 Need high-volume routine processing at minimal cost?
 Route to DeepSeek.

 We broke down the full cost comparison across platforms in our AI agent cost analysis.
 And if you are currently stacking multiple AI subscriptions, our analysis of the subscription consolidation math shows exactly what the average professional can save.